 Section 1 – Reports Administrator

-The Executive Committee shall appoint a person on such terms and subject to such conditions as it may think fit to be the Reports Administrator for the purposes of this title.
-The person so appointed must be a human resources practitioner or a legally qualified or otherwise suitably qualified person.
-No person who is otherwise an employee of the province or a member of the clergy may be appointed as the Reports Administrator.
+The Executive Committee shall appoint, or consent by majority vote to the appointment by the Archbishop of, a person or persons to be a Reports Administrator for the purposes of this title.
+Persons so appointed must be human resources practitioners or a legally qualified or otherwise suitably qualified.
+No person who is a member of the clergy may be appointed as a Reports Administrator

-The Executive Committee may remove any person so appointed, provided either that it acts by a two-thirds majority or that the removal is approved by the Provincial Council.
+The Executive Committee may remove any person so appointed or employed by a two-thirds majority.

-The Executive Committee may appoint additional Reports Administrators as it determines to be necessary.
-The Executive Committee must ensure that any appointment or removal of an additional Reports Administrator complies with the requirements of sections 1.1 and 1.2 of this canon.
+In addition to such responsibilities as provided in Canon IV.6.1-2 (regarding the receipt and processing of Reports) and Canon IV.12 (regarding the maintenance of a register of disciplinary findings), a Reports Administrator or his or her delegate may provide administrative and clerical assistance to the Provincial Tribunal and any Disciplinary Tribunal for a Bishop.

 Section 2 – Reports Investigation Committee

 The Reports Investigation Committee shall consist of nine members: two members of the clergy and two lay members elected by the Provincial Council, and five lay members appointed by the Executive Committee.
 The Executive Committee must ensure by its appointments that at least three members of the Reports Investigation Committee are legally qualified, at least three members have formal training in responding to trauma, and at least one member has experience in conducting investigations.
-The members so elected or appointed (as the case may be) shall hold office for three years and shall be eligible for reelection or reappointment.
+The members so elected or appointed (as the case may be) shall hold office for three years and shall be eligible for re-election or re-appointment.
+A member of the Reports Investigation Committee may be removed by majority vote of the Executive Committee if the Executive Committee determines that a conflict of interest has arisen or for other material cause.

-Any vacancy by death, resignation, or continued unavailability to perform committee duties for three months shall be filled as soon as conveniently may be by the Executive Committee.
+Any vacancy by death, resignation, removal, or continued unavailability to perform committee duties for three months shall be filled as soon as conveniently may be by the Executive Committee.
 Any person appointed to fill the vacancy of an appointed member of the Reports Investigation Committee shall serve for the remainder of the unexpired term of the vacant position.
 Any person appointed to fill the vacancy of an elected member of the Reports Investigation Committee shall hold office until the next meeting of the Provincial Council.
 Any member elected by the Provincial Council to fill a vacancy shall serve only for the remainder of the unexpired term of the vacant position.
 The Executive Committee shall ensure that any appointment to fill a vacancy otherwise complies with the requirements of section 2.1 of this canon.

 The quorum for meetings of the Reports Investigation Committee shall be six persons.
 Any meeting of the Reports Investigation Committee at which a quorum is present shall be competent to exercise all the functions and powers conferred upon the Committee by this title.

 The Reports Investigation Committee may delegate any or all of its functions and powers to subcommittees of its own members as it considers appropriate.
 Any subcommittee must include at least one member of the clergy and two laypersons, and in the exercise of its delegated functions and powers it must conform to any regulations that may be imposed on it by the Reports Investigation Committee.
-Decisions of subcommittees as to whether to present must be affirmed by a vote of the entire Reports Investigation Committee subject to the quorum rules in section 3 of this canon.
+Decisions of subcommittees as to whether to file a Presentment must be affirmed by a vote of the entire Reports Investigation Committee subject to the quorum rules in section 3 of this canon.

 The Executive Committee shall appoint a chairperson of the Reports Investigation Committee from among the members of the Reports Investigation Committee.
 The Reports Investigation Committee shall itself select a vice-chairperson from among its members.